OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

 Autorefresh
 ================================================================================

-Sunstone is on constant communication with the ZeroMQ server of OpenNebula, which means no more clicks on the refresh button at the VM instances view.
+When Sunstone is working alongside FireEdge, it's constantly receiving changes via OpenNebula's ZeroMQ server, which means no more clicks on the refresh button at the VM instances view and the Hosts view.

-It works in a simple way when you execute the command sunstone-server start Sunstone will create a thread which is in charge of receiving all the information about the VMs and send it back to the front-end where the javascript functions update the views when they receive new information.
+It works in an easy way when you open the browser and get logged into Sunstone, after that will create a WebSocket with FireEdge Server, and they will exchange information about VM and Hosts and send it back to the front-end where JavaScript functions update the views when they receive new information.

-In order to configure the autorefresh feature to use non standard values, you need to tune the parameters ":zeromq_server", ":autorefresh_ip" in :ref:`sunstone-server.conf <sunstone_sunstone_server_conf>`.
+In order to configure the autorefresh feature you need two things, first FireEdge running and tune the parameters ":private_fireedge_endpoint", ":public_fireedge_endpoint" in :ref:`sunstone-server.conf <sunstone_sunstone_server_conf>`.